bllanos/lean-rust-ffi/examples/sleep/README.md

 ### Sequential

-The `sequential` program sleeps for 1 second, then 2 seconds, and so forth until sleeping for 5 seconds.
+The `sequential` program sleeps for 0, 1, 2, 3, 4, and then 5 seconds.
+These sequential operations take 15 seconds in total.
 At the end of each sleep, it prints the number of seconds spent sleeping.

-Afterwards, it sleeps for 6 seconds, then 5 seconds, and so forth until sleeping for 1 second.
+Afterwards, it sleeps for 6 seconds, then 5 seconds, and so forth until sleeping for 1 second, adding 21 seconds to the program execution time so that the program executes for 36 seconds in total.

 The program output is as follows: